ExplorerFreda/EcoAss/README.md

-# EcoAss
+# EnterpriseDataProcessing
-This is a research project in economic sociology, working on users' analysis of Taobao Website.
+Here are some code of a research project in economic sociology, working on users' analysis of Taobao Website.